-Timo Kasper, David Oswald and Christof Paar
+Timo Kasper and David Oswald and Christof Paar

-Horst Görtz Institute for IT Security Ruhr-University Bochum, Germany {Timo.Kasper,David.Oswald,Christof.Paar}@rub.de
+Horst Görtz Institute for IT Security Ruhr University Bochum, Germany timo.kasper@rub.de, david.oswald@rub.de, cpaar@crypto.rub.de

 Abstract.
 We introduce low-cost hardware for performing non-invasive side-channel attacks on Radio Frequency Identification Devices (RFID) and develop techniques for facilitating a correlation power analysis (CPA) in the presence of the field of an RFID reader.
-We practically verify the effectiveness of the developed methods by analysing the security of commercial contactless smartcards employing strong cryptography, pinpointing weaknesses in the protocol, and revealing a vulnerability towards side-channel attacks.
+We practically verify the effectiveness of the developed methods by analysing the security of commercial contactless smartcards employing strong cryptography, pinpointing weaknesses in the protocol and revealing a vulnerability towards side-channel attacks.
 Employing the developed hardware, we present the first successful key-recovery attack on commercially available contactless smartcards based on the Data Encryption Standard (DES) or Triple-DES (3DES) cipher that are widely used for security-sensitive applications, e.g., payment purposes.